 Depending on the type of risk, the impact assessment may take the form of a quantitative and/or qualitative assessment.
 A quantitative assessment is carried out by calculating the possible financial impact on the Authorised Person of the occurrence of a specific risk.
-A qualitative assessment is the assessment of a risk in terms of a possible impact: [a] which cannot be quantified e.g. impact of possible reputational risk due to the breach of market transparency requirements; or [b] the quantification of which cannot be calculated in its entirety e.g. impact of the imposition by the MFSA of an administrative penalty and the publication of such penalty on the MFSA's web-page.
+A qualitative assessment is the assessment of a risk in terms of a possible impact: [a] which cannot be quantified e.g. impact of possible reputational risk due to the inadequate provision of an investment service; or [b] the quantification of which cannot be calculated in its entirety e.g. impact of the imposition by the MFSA of an administrative penalty and the publication of such penalty on the MFSA's web-page.